 12 Religious Attraction of Iran

 As an ancient country, Iran has witnessed a variety of religions throughout history.
-From Zoroastrianism to Islam, each religion influenced this gorgeous country by their culture and art to make it the land of diversity.
+From Zoroastrianism to Islam, each religion influenced this gorgeous country by its culture and art to make it the land of diversity.
 The existence of religious buildings in different cities of Iran which are available for people to practice their faith show the unity in diversity.
 Visiting these religious sites is a great opportunity to enjoy the fabulous architecture and culture of Iran.
+In this article, we will take a look at the religious Attraction of Iran.

 Let’s start with Islamic religious attractions.